Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ```

 ### Finally Some Results!
 All our hard work has paid off and we've got something on the canvas.
 It looked a bit too much like a checkerboard before I added some beautiful spheres in the scene.
-One thing to remember is we're not rendering one sphere, but multiple different spheres which have been offset in the same fashion as our cameras!
+One thing to remember is we're not rendering one sphere.
+But many different spheres which have been offset in the same fashion as our cameras!

 ![0](./media/multiview-spheres.jpg)